No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Introduction

 However, we caution that although we search for a \ac{CP}-violating anomaly, this is done under the assumption of the~\citetalias{Carrick_2015} reconstruction to account for peculiar velocities, which itself assumes the \ac{CP}.
 In principle, the~\citetalias{Carrick_2015} reconstruction could already contain part of a cosmological dipole, which would then be subtracted in our analysis.
 Nevertheless, the bulk flow in~\citetalias{Carrick_2015} shows no significant deviation from \ac{LCDM} (see also e.g.~\citealt{Boruah_2019,VF_olympics}).
 Thus, the results presented here should be interpreted as a dipole in $H_0$ that would be superimposed on the dipole already present in the \citetalias{Carrick_2015} peculiar velocity field, which is not \ac{CP}-violating.
+Nevertheless, we also consider the total bulk flow curve from both~\citetalias{Carrick_2015} and a superimposed radially varying velocity dipole to test whether the resulting flow is in tension with \ac{LCDM} expectations.

 The remainder of this paper is structured as follows.
 In~\cref{sec:data}, we describe the data sets used in our analysis, including the \ac{CF4} \ac{TFR} sample, the 2MTF sample, the \SFI\ catalogue, and the \PP\ \ac{SN} compilation.
 In~\cref{sec:method}, we present our methodology, including the forward-modelling framework, the peculiar velocity modelling scheme, the Bayesian evidence calculation and the mock data procedure. \cref{sec:results} presents the results on both mock and observed data, while~\cref{sec:discussion_conclusion} presents further comparison with~\citetalias{Boubel_2025}, discusses the more general ramifications of our results, and concludes.
 Appendix~\ref{sec:flow_model_full} describes the flow model in full, and Appendix~\ref{sec:full_posterior} shows the complete posterior distribution for the \ac{CF4} W1 \ac{TFR} inference.